-Mr Robinson leads us passed them.
-Mams’ eyes are full of tears at their cruel words but she just keeps walking.
+Bailiff Robinson leads us past them.
+Mam’s eyes are full of tears at their cruel words, but she just keeps walking.

-‘That is where all the business and trade of the city must be done and taxes and duties paid.’
-Mr Quinn explains.
+‘That is where all the business and trade of the city must be done and taxes and duties paid,’ Thomas Egan explains.

-There are ships laden with barrels of porter and food for the city, for I have never seen such a sight as I look up and down the river.
+There are ships laden with barrels of porter and food for the city.
+I have never seen such a sight as I look up and down the river.
 There are carriages and carts everywhere with horses pulling heavy loads in all directions.

-Tall ships with their sails and masts and steam packets all lie moored all along the quays.
+Tall ships with their sails and masts and steam packets all lie moored along the quays.

-‘We stop here’ shouts Mr Robinson ‘for this is where you will board these steam packet ships that will transport you across to Liverpool.
+‘We stop here,’ shouts Bailiff Robinson, ‘for this is where you will board these steam packet ships that will transport you across to Liverpool’.

 Finally our long hard journey from Strokestown to Dublin along the Royal Canal Way is ended.